cesarferreira/UIState/README.md

 # UIState

-> A way of representing UI State in an app
+> Cleanest way of representing UI state in a widget.

 Loading             |  Success           |           Failure
 :-------------------------:|:-------------------------:|:----|
 ![](extras/spinner.png)  |  ![](extras/success.png) | ![](extras/failure.png)

-## Usage example
+## Usage

-## On your Screen:
+Inspired by kotlin's inline switch:

-Copying kotlin's way of doing an inline switch:
+The `when` returns the widget of the current state of your `state` variable

 ```dart
 state.when(